MicrosoftDocs/connected-spaces/articles/data-privacy.md

 - **Inference data:** The inference data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.

-- **Insight data:** The insight data described above is aggregated further into hourly summaries and correlated with other business data (for example, total entry events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
-Insight data includes:
+- **Insights data:** The insights data described above is aggregated further into hourly summaries and correlated with other business data (for example, total entry events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
+Insights data includes:

    - Time stamp, summarized by hour or other time interval